- Syllabus and Readings

 - The optional law review articles listed on the Course Homepage / Reading and Class Assignments are available online via Westlaw and Lexis/Nexis.

-- Two excellent blogs with up-to-date commentary on trademark law developments are Rebecca Tushnet’s 43(b)log (Professor Rebecca Tushnet, Harvard Law School) and the Technology and Marketing Law Blog (Professor Eric Goldman, Santa Clara University School of Law)
+- Two excellent law professor blogs with up-to-date commentary on trademark law developments are Rebecca Tushnet’s 43(b)log (Professor Rebecca Tushnet, Harvard Law School) and the Technology and Marketing Law Blog (Professor Eric Goldman, Santa Clara University School of Law)

 - Ed Timberlake, a lawyer and Certified Trademark Specialist, has assembled this impressive roster of marks at Pinterest.